 Canadian-born, Bite Beauty was founded in 2011 by Susanne Langmuir and purchased by LMVH-owned, Kendo Labs in 2014.
 I’ve been a huge fan of the brand’s food-grade lip products for years.
 However, in 2020, Bite Beauty relaunched and reformulated its entire product line to abide by Sephora’s Clean Makeup standards.

 Bite Beauty’s line is 100% Clean, 100% Cruelty-Free, and 100% Vegan.
-As an added bonus, Bite Beauty’s formulas are completely talc-free.
+Also, Bite Beauty’s formulas are completely talc-free.
 Click here to read more about the brand’s clean beauty difference.
 Expect a review on Bite Beauty’s new complexion line and lip products.

-Vancouver-based Ilia Beauty was launched in 2011 by Sasha Plavsic to provide radical clean makeup powered by skincare.
-Ilia provides consumers with everyday staple makeup powered by active ingredients that are stabilized by SPF.
-Ilia makes simple, multi-use staples meant to revive the appearance of the skin.
+Sasha Plavsic launched Vancouver-based Ilia Beauty launched in 2011 to provide radical clean makeup powered by skincare.
+With this core mission in mind, Ilia provides consumers with everyday staple makeup powered by active ingredients that are stabilized by SPF.
+Additionally, Ilia makes simple, multi-use staples meant to revive the appearance of the skin.

-In addition to providing clean cosmetics, Ilia focuses on reducing its carbon footprint by using recycled and up-cycled packaging components.
-Ilia offers consumers a chance to break the waste cycle through its recycling program done in partnership with TerraCycle’s Waste Box.
+Also, Ilia focuses on reducing its carbon footprint by using recycled and up-cycled packaging components.
+Moreover, Ilia offers consumers a chance to break the waste cycle through its recycling program done in partnership with TerraCycle’s Waste Box.

-Sheena Yaitanes founded KOSAS in 2015 to provide consumers with limitless, non-toxic products that the brand hopes will transform and revolutionize the beauty industry.
-KOSAS creates products that will flatter a wide variety of skin tones and that celebrates everyone’s unique beauty.
+Sheena Yaitanes founded KOSAS in 2015 to provide consumers with limitless, non-toxic products intended to transform and revolutionize the beauty industry.
+Also, KOSAS creates products that will flatter a wide variety of skin tones and that celebrates everyone’s unique beauty.

 KOSAS is clean makeup certified at Sephora, and Leaping Bunny certified Cruelty-Free.
-KOSAS is not 100% Vegan but does sell some Vegan-friendly products.
+Although KOSAS is not 100% Vegan, the brand sells some Vegan-friendly products.

-The brand is most well-known for its cream blushes compacts and sport-collection.
+Overall, the brand is most well-known for its cream blush compacts and sport line.
 I purchased 3 of the cream blush duos in March and I am excited to review these!

-Clean makeup brands are not just for fans of natural-looking makeup and Lawless Beauty is the epitome of full-glam, clean beauty.
-Founded in 2017 by Annie Lawless, Lawless Beauty.
-The brand lives by its Clean AF promise:
+Clean makeup brands are not just for fans of natural-looking makeup.
+Lawless Beauty is the epitome of full-glam, clean beauty.
+Founded in 2017 by Annie Lawless, the brand lives by its Clean AF promise:

 ALWAYS FREE of carcinogenic, toxic, hormone and endocrine disrupting ingredients, as well as ingredients that have been linked to the formation of certain cancers.

-After hearing one of my favorite influencers, Samantha March, continuously rave about the brand’s products I knew I had to try Lawless Beauty.
-I own quite a few products from the brand, from eyeshadow palettes to cheek products and lipstick.
+After hearing one of my favorite influencers, Samantha March, continuously rave about the brand’s products I knew I needed to try Lawless Beauty.
+Currently, I own more than a few products from the brand, from eyeshadow palettes to cheek products and lipstick.

 Founded by Cheryl Yannotti Foland in 2015 with a “less is more” mentality, lilah b. offers consumers minimalistic color palettes in streamlined, modern packaging.
 Many of the lilah b clean makeup products are simple to use, multi-use products.